 The most common issues with both the server and browser API keys are caused by missing / incorrect referrers.

-If after setting the browser key you get a grey map on the front-end or a grey input field for the start location on the settings page, then there is a problem with the used browser key.
+Another common issue is that a grey map in combination with a broken start location field is shown on the settings page.
+This points to a problem with the used browser key.
 The only way to find out the exact problem is by checking the console output in your browser.

 Once you have opened the browser console, reload the page and check for any errors that are related to Google Maps.
 The error itself usually includes a link explaining the reason for the error and how to fix it.